PrassV/Propo_May/tests/README.md

-# Authentication and User Management API Tests
+# Direct API Testing for Property Management Portal

-This directory contains automated tests for the authentication and user management endpoints of the Property Management Portal API.
+This directory contains automated tests that directly test the API endpoints of the Property Management Portal.

 ## Overview

-The test suite uses pytest and the MCP (Model Context Protocol) server to test the API endpoints thoroughly.
+The test suite uses pytest, pytest-asyncio, and httpx to make real HTTP requests to the API endpoints.
+This approach:

+1. Tests actual API behavior in the real environment
+2. Validates true API responses and status codes
+3. Detects real-world issues like network problems or server unavailability
+4. Requires minimal maintenance - no mocks to update when API changes

-### Structure
+## Structure

-- `mcp_client.py`: Client for communicating with the MCP server
-- `auth_test_base.py`: Base class for auth tests with common functionality
+- `simple_test.py`: Direct API tests for key functionality
-- `test_auth_endpoints.py`: Tests for authentication endpoints
-- `test_user_endpoints.py`: Tests for user management endpoints
-- `test_auth_scenarios.py`: End-to-end auth scenario tests
-- `conftest.py`: Pytest configuration
+- `conftest.py`: Pytest configuration for the test suite
+- `run_tests.sh`: Script to run the tests

 ## Requirements